Lars Olsson Smith: Biography

-At the age of 8, Lars Olsson Smith got a position in a general store in Karlshamn after his father's bankruptcy and was so well treated by his foster father consul Carl Smith that he took the name Smith.
+At the age of 8, Lars Olsson got a position in a general store in Karlshamn after his father's bankruptcy, and was so well-treated by his foster father, consul Carl Smith, that he took his last name.
 From 1850, he had employment in Stockholm first in the general store, then with a shipping agent.
 In 1858, he established an agency for a number of distilleries in Scania and Blekinge as well as a modern facility on Reimersholme.
 The distilleries Smith installed there made him rich by producing spirits with an unusually low fusel alcohol value.
-The most well known was the tiodubblat renat ('ten times purified') which ran the communal distilleries out of business.
-As a result, the city of Stockholm tried to hamper his success.
-Smith however was a shrewd and resourceful businessman, placing the distillery on Reimersholme outside the city limits.
-He sold his products from the Fjäderholmarna islands where he had boats commuting to serve purified spirits to the people of Stockholm.
+The most well-known was the tiodubblat renat ('ten times purified') which ran the communal distilleries out of business.
+Smith, as a result, faced reprisals from the city of Stockholm and relocated to Reimersholme, outside the city limits.
+He sold the product from the Fjäderholmarna islands, from which he had boats transport the alcohol to Stockholm.

 In 2011, a memorial stone was erected in Kiaby, the village where Smith was born.